arangodb/docs/3.8/architecture-deployment-modes-active-failover-architecture.md

 - One ArangoDB Single-Server instance which is read / writable by clients called **Leader**
-- One or more ArangoDB Single-Server instances, which are passive and not writable called **Followers**, which asynchronously replicate data from the master
+- One or more ArangoDB Single-Server instances, which are passive and not writable called **Followers**, which asynchronously replicate data from the Leader
 - At least one _Agency_ acting as a "witness" to determine which server becomes the _leader_ in a _failure_ situation